hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 ## Story

 During active lesson updates, it is common for _your online_ GitHub repos to fall behind commits at the Carpentries.
 There may be an automated way for these to be synched, but it mysterious.

-After several attempts to fix this, I found myself having to simply recreate my online repos (by forking or cloning) before I could then make a change on a branch, and offer it as a PR to the Carpentries maintainer.
+After several attempts to fix this, I found myself having to simply delete and recreate my online repos (by forking or cloning) before I could then make a change on a branch, and offer it as a PR to the Carpentries maintainer.
 Being a maintainer myself, I often saw people include multiple "other" actions (adding files, changing files, correcting mistakes, etc.) that are included in PRs.

 On the maintainers Slack channel I asked how to easily create a clean Github repo for a PR.